mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 permalink: "/load-test-wrapup/"
 ---

-I completed testing on all scenarios from the load test.
-I published a write-up following each test, but I wanted to do one final summary to cover the tests at a higher level.
-I cover the high level takeaways from the test and how I think the Sia community should test Sia going forward.
+For the past three months, I performed various load tests on Sia and published a report after each to describe the results.
+I completed my test plan, but now I'd like to look back on the tests at a high level to share what I learned about Sia and how to test it.

 ## Result summary